 2018 Brendan Adlam & Barbara Cochrane

 1/ Cotswold Downs found a unique area to store their fleet of golf carts – in the roof of the clubhouse!
-Most clubs have their cart barn under the clubhouse.
-The roof area has room for 84 carts sitting on a large slab of concrete which helps keep the rooms underneath stay cool in summer.
+The roof area has room for 84 carts sitting on a large slab of concrete which helps keep the rooms underneath cool in summer.

 3/ The Cotswold Downs website has an excellent video flyover of each of the 18 holes.

-4/ The club is run on a management basis reporting to a board of directors under chairman Keith Wakefield.
+4/ The club is run on a management basis reporting to a board of directors under chairman Gary Sweeney.
 There is no club captain.